William Blair (surgeon): Biography

 William Blair was born in 1766 in Lavenham, Suffolk.

 He was the youngest son of William Blair, M.D., and his wife Ann Gideon.
 He qualified as a surgical practice in London under Mr. J. Pearson of Golden Square, who introduced him to the London Lock Hospital, and when a vacancy arose he was given a position as a surgeon to that charity.
 Blair was an M.A. but it is not known where he graduated.
-He became very eminent in his profession, and was surgeon to the Asylum, the Finsbury Dispensary, the Bloomsbury Dispensary for the Relief of the Sick Poor in Great Russell Street, the Female Penitentiary at Cumming House, Pentonville, and the New Rupture Society.
+He became very eminent in his profession, and was surgeon to the Asylum, the Finsbury Dispensary, the Bloomsbury Dispensary for the Relief of the Sick Poor in Great Russell Street, the Female Penitentiary at Cumming House, Pentonville, and the New Rupture Society..

 He was a member of the Royal College of Surgeons, London, and of the medical societies of London, Paris, Brussels, and Aberdeen.
 For some time he was editor of the London Medical Review and Magazine.
 Blair was a keen Methodist, and worked in the cause of the British and Foreign Bible Society, to which he presented his valuable collection of rare and curious editions of the Bible, and many scarce commentaries in different languages.
+What is presumably the remaining portion of his library was sold at auction by R. H. Evans on 7 February 1823 and three following days; a copy of the catalogue is at Cambridge University Library (shelfmark Munby.c.126(3)).
 He attempted lectures on anatomy and other subjects, but with little success.
 On his wife's death in March 1822 he resolved to give up professional practice, and to retire into the country.
 He took a house in the neighbourhood of Colchester, but before the preparations for removing were completed he was seized with illness, and died at his residence in Great Russell Street, Bloomsbury on 6 December 1822.

 William Blair's portrait was painted by and presented to the Bloomsbury Dispensary by Henry Meyer.